rustydagger-original/wiki_page_count/README.md

     In unix environment, we can create crontab job, and on Windows, we can use window scheduler to run on intervals

-    For example, in Unix, to run the program every hour for the day
+    For example, in Unix, to run the program every hour at 50min pass the hour for the day

-        '0 * * * * /directory/run_wiki_page'
+        '50 * * * * /directory/run_wiki_page'

+    As I experienced, the data file for the hour doesn't get uploaded to the wiki website until late in the hour, so I set the starting minute to 50

 3. How would you test this application?

     Simple test case